-Computers have a small battery inside them that's always on, even when you power down the rest of the computer.
-This battery helps preserve data stored in a special chip in charge of maintaining information about your computer's hardware.
+Computers also have a small battery — the CMOS battery — that's always on, even when you power down the rest of the computer.
+This battery helps preserve data stored in the complementary metal oxide semiconductor (CMOS), a special chip in charge of maintaining information about your computer's hardware.
 It also powers a clock, which is why your computer should keep time accurately even if you turn it off or unplug it.

 Older computers used floppy disk drives.
-Newer computers have optical storage drives like CD-ROM or DVD-ROM drives.
+Other older computers relied on optical storage drives like CD-ROM or DVD-ROM drives.
 These drives allow you to use media storage devices like compact discs or DVDs with your computer.

 Modems are machines that let computers communicate with other computing systems.
 Modems are closely related to wireless cards, which are radio transceivers that can send and receive data through a specific frequency of radio waves.

 Sound and graphics cards are pretty self-explanatory.
 They give your computer the ability to display graphics or play sounds and music.
 Not all cards are the same — some support more software formats than others.
 Graphics cards in particular come in a wide variety of specs.